Brxdl3y/KCB-BANK-NETWORK--VLAN---SVI-/README.md

-KCB Bank HQ Network Lab
+**KCB Bank HQ Network Lab**

-Elevator pitch: A bank‑grade campus + edge design that balances security, scalability, and operational pragmatism.
+A bank‑grade campus + edge design that balances **security, scalability, and operational pragmatism**.
 Built on multilayer switching (SVIs + routed uplink), OSPF with MD5 authentication, NAT at the WAN edge, and layered L2 security (Port‑Security, DHCP Snooping, DAI).

-1) Scenario & Objectives
+1) **Scenario & Objectives**

-Organization: KCB Bank — HQ site
+Organization: **KCB Bank Head Quater**

-Goal: Provide segmented connectivity for departments (Customer Service, Finance & Accounting, HR, IT/Network, ATM zone) with secure internet egress via an ISP.
+Goal: **Provide segmented connectivity** for departments (Customer Service, Finance & Accounting, HR, IT/Network, ATM zone) with secure internet egress via an ISP.
 Demonstrate enterprise‑grade design patterns you’d expect in a financial environment.

 What you’ll see in this lab: